Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/10 - Linked lists.md

 #### Stack

 A stack is a data structure that follows the _Last In First Out (LIFO)_ principle.
 It can be implemented using a singly linked list.
-The top of the stack corresponds to the head of the linked list, and we can add or remove elements from the top of the stack in constant time.
+The top of the stack corresponds to the head of the linked list, and we can add or remove elements from the top of the stack in constant time _O(1)_.

 ```ts
 // to push to stack